Kimserey/BlogArchive/20170421_aspnetcore_mvc_authorization.md

 Authentication is the first part of the access security, the second part is the authorization.
 The difference being that for authorization, we know who the user is, what we are verifying is if Alice is allowed to perform what she is trying to perform.
 The easiest example is the difference between user access and admin access commonly seen in software where users are authenticated but aren't authorized to perform all the actions available in the system.

-ASP.NET Mvc comes with a set of useful tools to perform authorization.
+ASP.NET Core comes with a set of useful tools to perform authorization.
 Today I will give examples on how we can use the different interfaces and services provided to quickly build authorization.
 This post will be composed by 4 parts:

 1. Setup the test